 Unfortunately there are a few things which enjoy dahlias as much as we do!
 Here are the common problems to look out for:

-- Sucking insects like aphids, whiteflies, mealybugs and mites – spray thoroughly with eco-oil or eco-neem at the first sign of problems.
-Alternatively you could release some predatory insects from our Backyard Buddies range.
+- Sap sucking insects including aphids, whiteflies, mealybugs or mites – spray thoroughly with OCP eco-oil or OCP eco-neem at the first sign of problems.